 Additionally discussed one of the first questions asked as this was being discussed...has this been done before, and how do you collect the data and what is the opportunity afterword for people to make art or create something or do something about it.

 Good public art either brings you to a space or keeps you in a space.
 What if the art came to you?
 What if your phone pinged, if you were near an art piece or experience or even something that you could have a meditative experience on?
 Then they would have the option and the ability to share that moment and taking a photo and hashtag it #artfoundme.
 Could be used simply with open sourced hard wear and used in a mobile platform for any city.

 For the person experiencing this, what is exciting is that, with many of us glued to our phones, this experience of the art finding you encourages you to come out of your phone and witness other things surrounding you right now.
 Activate a new part of your brain, allow you to use the tech you were using before to experience the natural world or the artistic experience, or both.
 Not in opposition to technology, but compatible with technology.

 Conversation about different things – including the issue of what is art.
 Unsurprisingly, we didn’t resolve it.
-We talked about a couple projects, like one that was a solar power fence, giant tree fences that collect solar energy that give some of it back.
-Being tied by what Kawan was presenting and how people could access it.
+We talked about a couple projects, like one that was a solar power fence --- giant tree fences that collect solar energy that give some of it back.
+Being tied to what Kawan was presenting and how people could access it.